 When the opportunity to do that appeared on the horizon, we organized a small brainstorm to determine what we wanted to do.
-The only thing we knew at the time was that we wanted to open-source our future project and make it accessible to everyone.
+The only thing we knew at the time was that we wanted to open-source our embedded project and make it accessible to everyone.
 Solving a real-world problem would be a nice bonus.

 Our hobbyist experience with drones suddenly became surprisingly useful.
 We thought we could use transmitters used by drones to emit video and audio signals, which are later received by the pilot’s goggles.
 You could ask: “Why the heck do they need video and audio signal to measure lap times?”.
 We don’t.
 We thought we could only measure the signal strength and determine when the car passed near the transmitter placed on a finish line.
 A single transmitter seemed to be enough to serve multiple receivers placed in the cars or any other vehicles moving around the race track.
-We decided to use popular and widely available transmitters and receivers, connected to an nRF processor—a platform which we had been already familiar with.
+We decided to use popular and widely available transmitters and receivers, connected to an nRF processor—a familiar platform.
 Its job would be to make the necessary calculations and drive the display presenting live data of the lap times.

 We set out to solve a real-world problem in the way no one approached it before, using popular and available hardware components.
 Now, let’s go into details!

 To put it simply, the main idea was to place the transmitter next to the finish line of the track.
 In the car, there would be the receiver checking the received signal strength.
 We assumed that we would be able to see the moments when the car goes next to the finish line just by observing the strength of the received signal.
 That was the theory.
-We were not sure if the distance would be close enough and if the inertia of the signal strength measurements would be low enough to see precise points of time corresponding to the new laps.
+We were not sure if the distance would be close enough, and if the inertia of the signal strength measurements would be low enough to see precise points of time corresponding to the new laps.
 To proceed with the implementation, we needed proof that our approach was doable.
 Therefore we did a few measurements to confirm the validity of the idea.

 We attached the radio transmitter onto an electric scooter and did some races around our office’s open space and the building.
 You are right, the idea is inverted (the receiver should have been in the vehicle).
 As the movement is relative, it was not important.
 The radio receiver connected to a Raspberry Pi was located on a stationary point.
 Raspberry was in charge of saving the signal strength level traces to an SD card.
 The collected data raised our hopes that everything was perfectly achievable, and we would manage to successfully finish the project.